My Kid Got Cut

-1) Allow time to pass: While in the moment this definitely feels life altering, because it is, it’s important to not jump in and try and fix anything immediately.
+1) Allow time to pass: While in the moment, this definitely feels life-altering because it is, it’s important not to jump in and try and fix anything immediately.
 Give your child the time to process what’s happened.

-2) Give space: Ask him what he needs in the moment.
+2) Give space: Ask him what he needs at the moment.
 Without inserting your own opinion, just ask him how he’s feeling.
-(This can easier said, than done, so don’t be hard on yourself if you flail a bit here at first).
+(This can be easier said, than done, so don’t be hard on yourself if you flail a bit here at first).
 If he needs to be left alone to process, let him be.
 As long as he is safe, his process will be done according to his timing.

-3) Redefine Your Purpose: Once he’s had time to process (for some kids this takes days, for others it can be ok within a few minutes), ask how you can best support him.
+3) Redefine Your Purpose: Once he’s had time to process (for some kids, this takes days, for others, it can be ok within a few minutes), ask how you can best support him.
 “Would you like to brainstorm some other options for senior year?
-I heard the cross-country team is looking for runners and you used to love to run in middle school.”
+I heard the cross-country team is looking for runners, and you used to love to run in middle school.”

-5) Move Your Body: Just because you didn’t play golf or tennis in middle school, doesn’t mean you can’t pick up a racket or club now.
+5) Move Your Body: Just because you didn’t play golf or tennis in middle school doesn’t mean you can’t pick up a racket or club now.
 Have a beginner’s mindset and learn something new for the love of learning.

 Is there something you and your son can do together?
-You’ve always wanted to hike the summit near your home town?
+You’ve always wanted to hike the summit near your hometown?
 Do it together.
-Your body and your mind will thank you for it, not to mention the memories you will make together, because in a few short months, when he’s off onto his next adventure, those memories are what will matter most to both of you.
+Your body and your mind will thank you for it, not to mention the memories you will make together because, in a few short months, when he’s off onto his next adventure, those memories are what will matter most to both of you.

 There is no good time to get cut.
 Period.
 It always sucks.
-AND, there is always a silver lining, if we choose to look for it.
+And there is always a silver lining if we choose to look for it.